martinrotter/rssguard/docs/source/services/tiny-tiny-rss.md

 * TT-RSS starred state as RSS Guard importance
 * TT-RSS labels and their article assignments
 * Published state
-* article contents and enclosures supplied by TT-RSS
+* article contents and attachments supplied by TT-RSS

 Changes to read state, importance, labels and Published state are cached locally and uploaded during synchronization.